-The Bottom Line: Coinbase is one of the largest cryptocurrency trading sites, and newbie-friendly platforms available.
-Its debut was in 2012, making it a crypto trading pioneer that has gained the trust of its users.
+Coinbase is one of the largest cryptocurrency exchanges, and one of the best newbie-friendly platforms available.
+It's debut was in 2012, making it a crypto trading pioneer that has gained the trust of its users.

 Best Crypto Exchange

 - Over 56 million verified users

 An important detail about Coinbase is that it works as a broker – that is, it doesn’t buy and sell cryptocurrencies, but instead, it works as trade facilitators.

 When you buy or sell crypto on Coinbase, you are using a cryptocurrency exchange platform that is credible and liquid.